reorg-icp/Reorg/README.md

 ## Conclusion

 Reorg leverages the power of blockchain and tokenization to transform the way startups raise funds and govern their operations.
 By creating tokenized DAOs, we enable a democratic, transparent, and efficient ecosystem for startups and investors.
-The use of NFTs and fungible tokens ensures liquidity, ownership clarity, and active participation in governance, driving the future of decentralized economies.
+The use of tokens ensures liquidity, ownership clarity, and active participation in governance, driving the future of decentralized economies.

 # References

 1. **"The DAO" - Ethereum Whitepaper:**
    - Buterin, V. (2013). *Ethereum: A Next-Generation Smart Contract and Decentralized Application Platform*.
 Ethereum Whitepaper.
 Available at [Ethereum Whitepaper](https://ethereum.org/en/whitepaper/).

-2. **MakerDAO:**
+2. **Internet computer: Building a DAO:**
-   - MakerDAO. (n.d.). *MakerDAO Documentation*.
-Available at [MakerDAO](https://makerdao.com/en/whitepaper/).
+   - Internet computer. (n.d.). *Internet computer Documentation*.
+Available at [Building a DAO](https://internetcomputer.org/docs/current/references/samples/rust/basic_dao).

-3. **Aragon:**
+3. **The Bitcoin whitepaper**
-   - Aragon One.
-(2019). *Aragon Whitepaper: A Digital Jurisdiction for Decentralized Organizations*.
-Available at [Aragon Whitepaper](https://aragon.org/whitepaper.pdf).

-4. **Tokenization of Assets:**
-   - Deloitte.
-(2018). *The tokenization of assets is disrupting the financial industry*.
-Deloitte Insights.
-Available at [Deloitte Insights](https://www2.deloitte.com/content/dam/Deloitte/lu/Documents/financial-services/lu-tokenization-of-assets-disrupting-financial-industry.pdf).

-5. **World Economic Forum:**
-   - World Economic Forum.
-(2020). *Crypto, What Is It Good For?
-An Overview of Cryptocurrency Use Cases*.
-Available at [WEF](http://www3.weforum.org/docs/WEF_Cryptocurrency_Uses_Cases_2020.pdf).

-6. **The Law of Tokenization:**
-   - De Filippi, P., & Wright, A. (2018). *Blockchain and the Law: The Rule of Code*.
-Harvard University Press.

-7. **Switzerland's Legal Framework for DLT:**
-   - Swiss Federal Council.
-(2018). *Legal framework for distributed ledger technology and blockchain in Switzerland*.
-Available at [Swiss Federal Council](https://www.newsd.admin.ch/newsd/message/attachments/54056.pdf).

-8. **OpenLaw:**
-   - OpenLaw. (n.d.). *Automating Legal Agreements with OpenLaw*.
-Available at [OpenLaw](https://www.openlaw.io/).
+    - Satoshi Nakamoto.
+(2008). *Bitcoin: A Peer-to-Peer Electronic Cash System*.
+Available at [https://bitcoin.org/bitcoin.pdf](https://bitcoin.org/bitcoin.pdf)

 9. **Tokenomics:**
    - Voshmgir, S. (2020). *Token Economy: How Blockchains and Smart Contracts Revolutionize the Economy*.
 Token Kitchen.